zidoro/pomatez/README.md

 yarn tauri:dev
 ```

+Also, when you are making changes to the rust, please run rustftm.
+It's not enforced for now but may be in the future.

 ## :pencil: Pre-Commit

 If your pr is being rejected due to the pre-commit checks, just download pre-commit using `pip install pre-commit` or via one of the commands [here](https://pre-commit.com/#install).